code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 brew install php
 ```

 Pay attention to the the `caveats` that Homebrew informs you about once the installation is complete.
-Consider taking a screen shot (similar to [this screen shot](images/homebrew-php-caveats-screen-capture.png)) in the event that information in this tutorial differs from your installation.
+If you miss it, run `brew info php` at anytime to retrieve that info.

 ---